Iryna Vereshchuk

-Iryna Andriyivna Vereshchuk (Ірина Андріївна Верещук, [iˈrɪnɐ ɐnˈd⁽ʲ⁾r⁽ʲ⁾ijiu̯nɐ wereˈʃtʃuk]; born 30 November 1979) is a Ukrainian social activist, politician, and former People's Deputy of Ukraine of the 9th convocation.
+Iryna Andriivna Vereshchuk (Ірина Андріївна Верещук, [iˈrɪnɐ ɐnˈd⁽ʲ⁾r⁽ʲ⁾ijiu̯nɐ wereˈʃtʃuk]; born 30 November 1979) is a Ukrainian social activist, politician, and former People's Deputy of Ukraine of the 9th convocation.
 On 4 November 2021, Vereshchuk was appointed Deputy Prime Minister of Ukraine and Minister of Reintegration of Temporarily Occupied Territories.
+On 8 September 2024 she was appointed deputy head of Office of the President of Ukraine subjugated to Andriy Yermak.

 Early life and education

 Vereshchuk was born on 30 November 1979 in Rava-Ruska, Nesterovskyi (later Zhovkva) Raion, Lviv Oblast.
 In 1997 she finished Rava-Ruska secondary school with honour (Gold Medal).
 From 1997 to 2002, she studied at the Military Institute at Lviv Polytechnic, which she graduated from with a speciality of "International Information".
-From 2002 to 2006, she studied at the Law Faculty of the University of Lviv, where she majored in Law.
+From 2002 to 2006, she studied at the Law Faculty of the University of Lviv, where she majored in law.
 From 2008 to 2010, Vereshchuk studied at Lviv Region Institute of State Administration of the National Academy for Public Administration under the President of Ukraine.
 In accordance with her academic results, in summer of 2009 she underwent an internship at the Cabinet Office of Ukraine, and then was added to the employee pool of Ukraine's Cabinet.
 In 2011, she became a postgraduate student at the Lviv Region Institute of State Administration of the National Academy for Public Administration under the President of Ukraine.
 On 11 November 2015, she defended a thesis on the topic: "Organizational and Legal Mechanism for Improving the Administrative and Territorial Structure of Ukraine" (using reforms conducted by Poland as an example) and received a degree of Candidate of Science in State Management.